Patreon/patreon-wordpress/readme.txt

 * Fixed an issue with image importing stopping post sync
 * Fixed an issue with images not being imported properly
+* Fixed an issue with saving settings stopping ongoing post import
 * Now sets featured image for imported posts properly
 * Now uses unique indicator at Patreon cdn to identify and import images
 * Now marks images in imported patron only posts as patron only.
 Requires image lock feature to be active to take effect